|

 Darwin had remarkably little to say about how the birds that bear his name –Darwin's finches– came to have such a variety of beaks, despite their iconic status in evolutionary biology (88).
 Darwin omitted the 'Darwin-finches' from his Origin of Species simply because there were too many unanswered questions (107).
 It was left to an English schoolmaster, David Lack, on sabbatical in the late 1930s to carry out the first serious work on this question.
 More recently, Canadian evolutionary biologist Dolph Schluter quipped that Darwin's finches, should be known as Lack's finches (44).
 Only in 2015 genome sequencing revealed the evolutionary relationships of the Darwin's finches (87).

 Because Darwin presented his theory in opposition to the theory of special creation (instantaneous creation of species), he emphasized the gradual nature of evolution by natural selection.
 In 1972 Eldredge and Gould claimed that sudden appearance in the fossil record and stasis for million of years is not the result of the incompleteness of the fossil record, but is a real pattern in the fossil record.
-Who is right?
+Another example is: "Myelin appears suddenly in vertebrates, animals with backbones that arose 500 million years ago.
+Not a trace of it is found in the ancestral line that preceded the arrival of vertebrates."
+(115).

 According to Menno Schilthuizen, Darwin's sexual selection theory was concerned only with secondary sexual characteristics (colorful bird plumage, etc), not with the primary sex organs (penises, vaginas).
 The primary sexual organs are maintained by natural selection (97).